There are many different ways of learning drums. Some people use personal notes, some go-to books, and others go to school for them.

 This song can easily be the number one hardest song too.
-It features complex time signatures, fast triplets, bongo style playing, and other hard fills, each of them hits as hard as possible.
+It features complex time signatures, fast triplets, bongo-style playing, and other hard fills, each of which hits as hard as possible.
 The studio version may be at number seven or anywhere else under this one.

 4. La Villa Strangiato by Rush

-In my opinion, a song is as good as the La villa strangiato rush, and the drum sounds are as complicated as the drummer.
+I think a song is as good as the La Villa Strangiato rush, and the drum sounds are as complicated as the drummer.
 And in this case, this song tells it all.

-I would have put it at number one, but I am following what many experts are saying.
+I would have put it at number one, but I follow what many experts say.
 The song features some of the most challenging aspects.

-The song has a ton of various parts to learn, but its speed, precision, and technicality are all on another level.
+The song has many parts to learn, but its speed, precision, and technicality are all on another level.

 5. Ticks and Leeches by Tool

 Tool’s drummer Danny Carrey uses some of the most technical approaches to this piece.
 He makes it extremely challenging for any drummer.